SimSidd/asmi/README.md

 ASMI was created for learning purposes only and is not intended to be used!

-ASMI is a python-esque language which uses the JVM as runtime.
+ASMI is a python-esque language built on JVM.

 # CLI
 ## REPL